baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_Linux.md

 {: .fs-2 }

-If you want to learn Linux, a good Chinese documentation can be found at [鳥站](https://linux.vbird.org/).
-In particular, this website includes an introduction of how to maintain a Rocky Linux 9 server, see [this page](https://linux.vbird.org/linux_server/rocky9/).
+If you want to learn Linux, good Chinese documentation can be found at [鳥站](https://linux.vbird.org/).
+In particular, this website includes an introduction to how to maintain a Rocky Linux 9 server, see [this page](https://linux.vbird.org/linux_server/rocky9/).
 If you do not read Chinese, [this page](https://ryanstutorials.net/linuxtutorial/) may be workable but there should be others.
 {: .fs-2 }